 Chief Executive Officer

-Tom first joined Gap Inc. as President, GapBody in March 2006.
+Tom first joined Gap Inc. as President of GapBody in March 2006.
 In February 2007, he was named head of the Outlet division, where he was responsible for Gap Outlet and Banana Republic Factory Stores.
+In his time with the company, he also served on the Board of Trustees of Gap Foundation, and was a staunch advocate for the company’s long-standing commitment to community involvement and education.

-Additionally, Tom has served on the board of Gap Foundation and Juma Ventures, two organizations focused on education, and is also a member of the Board of Directors of Jack in the Box Inc., a restaurant company that operates Jack in the Box and Qdoba Mexican Grill.
+Tom is a member of the Board of Directors of Jack in the Box Inc., a restaurant company that operates more than 2,200 Jack in the Box restaurants in the U.S. and Guam.

 Dr. Elanna S. Yalow, Ph.D., M.B.A.